 Although there are many acid wash products available at hardware stores for you to try yourself, there are a couple of reasons why it might not be a good idea to take on the project alone.
 First, most acid wash products require you to figure out the ratios for diluting the acid yourself.
 Even with instructions on the container, you might find that their recommendation is too weak or too strong for your project.
 Not to mention that handling acid can be very dangerous.
 Without the proper protective gear, you can get nasty chemical burns on your skin.

 Hire a Professional

 Lastly, acid washing can be a delicate process and if you leave the acid on too long or scrub it off too hard you run the risk of damaging your masonry structure.
 While acid washing can sometimes replace traditional cleanup or help make up for a sloppily installed masonry project, it won’t solve everything.
 It’s better to have an expert take care of your masonry maintenance so that you will have peace of mind that everything will turn out right.

-If you need help fixing cracked masonry, Del Prete Masonry has the experience and expertise to get the job done right for the right price.
-To explore our residential and commercial services and set up a consultation, please give us a call at 410-683-0650 or contact us online.
-We currently serve Baltimore City and County, Harford County, Carroll County, Anne Arundel County, and Howard County.
-To see examples of our work and get more updates, follow us on Facebook, Twitter, Google+, and Pinterest.
+Whether you are ready to start your next masonry project or are still hesitant and have questions, Del Prete Masonry is here to help.
+We have the experience and expertise to get it right the first time.
+Questions?
+Want to visit some of our residential or commercial projects?
+Ready to set up a consultation?
+Feel free to give us a call at 410-683-0650 or visit us online.
+We are happy to serve Baltimore City and County, Harford County, Carroll County, Anne Arundel County, and Howard County.
+To see examples of our work and to keep up with our new and exciting projects, be sure to Facebook, Twitter, and Pinterest.